-According to statistics New Zealand, one in every three marriages is a second or subsequent marriage.
+According to most statistics, one in every three marriages is a second or subsequent marriage.
 When a new partnership includes children from a person’s prior relationship, they become a stepfamily (also known as a blended family).

 When a couple are in love, it’s natural for them to desire that their partner and children share a meaningful relationship too.
 Blending is therefore about having those who are in a step relationship form such a bond by learning to accept, respect and care for each other.